omar-ao/zero_day/README.md

 # Vagrant project

-This is ALX SE vagrant project
+This is ALX SE optional vagrant project